The easiest way to get fit with your dog is to go for a walk, hiking, or camping. Play fetch, go swimming, or teach your dog agility.

 Camping with Your Dog

-If you’re ready to take your outdoor adventures with your dog to the next level, you may consider camping with your furry best friend!
+If you’re ready to take your outdoor adventures with your dog to the next level, you may camp with your furry best friend!

 Similar to taking your dog on a hike, camping will provide you and your dog many opportunities to get in cardio exercise and explore trails.
 However, camping with your dog encompasses a multi-day trip and more supplies.

-You’ll also want to account for the fact that you’ll be outdoors with your dog for at least 24 hours on most camping trips.
+You’ll also want to account because you’ll be outdoors with your dog for at least 24 hours on most camping trips.

 This means that having another human friend along can be extremely helpful so that one of you can focus on your dog at all times while the other is cooking food or going to the bathroom.